adobe/brackets-shell/README.md

 ## Running

-(Note - we will be posting a download soon.
-Promise!)
+[Download](https://github.com/adobe/brackets-shell/downloads) the .zip file for your platform (there are separate downloads for Mac and Win).

+NOTE: The downloads do **not** contain the html/css/javascript files used for Brackets.
+You will need to get those separately by cloning (or downloading) the [brackets repo](https://github.com/adobe/brackets).

+When the app is launched, it first looks for an index.html file in the following location:
+* Mac - Brackets.app/Contents/www/index.html
+* Win - www/index.html (the www folder must be in the same folder as Brackets.exe)

-The first time the app is run it will ask you to find the brackets index.html file.
+If the index.html can't be found, you'll be prompted to find the brackets index.html file.
+Make sure you select the brackets/src/index.html file, and *not* some other file.
 This location is remembered for subsequent launches.
 If you want to point to a *different* index.html file, hold down the shift key while launching and you will get the prompt again.
+If you want to clear the saved file location, hold down the Option (mac) or Control (win) key while launching.

+NOTE: You need to hold down these modifier keys **before** launching Brackets.
+If you get a security dialog, make sure you continue to hold the modifier key after dismissing the dialog.

 The preferences are stored in `{USER}/Library/Application Support/Brackets/cef_data` on the mac and `{USER}\AppData\Roaming\Brackets\cef_data` on Windows.